Jump to:

 Patho-anatomy/physiology

-At the normal NMJ, there is an overabundant release of acetylcholine (Ach), Ach receptor activation, and endplate potential generation to reach threshold for muscle fiber action potential.
-This redundancy is referred to as the safety factor, and in the healthy state NMJ transmission it is an invariably reliable process.
+At the normal NMJ, there is an overabundant release of acetylcholine (ACh), resulting in postsynaptic ACh receptor activation, and endplate potential generation to reach threshold for muscle fiber action potential.
+This redundancy is referred to as the safety factor.
+In a healthy NMJ, itis an invariably reliable process.
 The pathophysiologic basis of failed NMJ transmission is an endplate potential that is insufficient to reach the threshold for muscle fiber action potential production.

-1. MG: Autoimmunity is directed toward the Ach receptor on the postsynaptic membrane.
+• MG: Autoimmunity is directed toward the ACh receptor on the postsynaptic membrane, muscle-specific tyrosine kinase (MuSK), and lipoprotein-related protein 4 (LRP4).

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)